Holden Special Vehicles: Other models

-Although the majority of HSV models are based on variants of the Holden Commodore, HSV has also produced a few cars based on other models part of the Holden lineup.
+Although most HSV models are based on variants of the Holden Commodore, HSV also developed a select few using other vehicles from the Holden lineup.

 Astra SV1800

 The HSV Astra SV1800 was released in 1988, and was based on the LD-series Holden Astra of the time (which was itself based on the Nissan Pulsar N13 series).

 It shared the same 1.8L engine as the standard Astra, but was released with extractors, sports exhaust and an aerodynamic sports body kit (adopted from the Walkinshaw, which is why the SV1800 was nicknamed the Baby Walky) however, only 65 were made in both sedan and hatchback form.

+Astra Aero

+The 1988 HSV Astra Aero was a limited-edition model developed by Holden Special Vehicles (HSV) as counterpart to the Astra SV1800.
+Based on the LD-series series Holden Astra, the Aero featured primarily cosmetic and suspension enhancements.
+Approximately 150 units were produced, and are identifiable by the "Aero" badging on the rear instead of SV1800.

 VXR Turbo

 The HSV VXR Turbo is a rebadged Vauxhall Astra which was imported from Belgium between 2006 and 2009.
 It has a 2.0 litre turbocharged 4-cylinder engine producing 176 kW and 320 Nm, coupled to a 6-speed manual transmission.
 Additionally it is equipped with the adaptive IDS (Interactive Driving System) suspension system along with ESC, traction control system, ABS and BA.
 The VXR Turbo was marketed without the Astra name.

-Other than the original HSV VXR, a "Nürburgring" special edition was also launched in July 2008.